ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 ##### Porting guide

-This section provides guidelines and details for porting a cellular device driver to mbed OS.
-It first provides view of the pieces that compose your new cellular interface and then gives step-by-step instructions on how to port.
+This section provides guidelines and details for porting a cellular device driver to Mbed OS.
+It first provides a view of the pieces that compose your new cellular interface and then gives step-by-step instructions on how to port.

 ###### Quick peek

 You can implement a cellular network interface in different ways based on your requirements and physical setup.
 For example:

-**Case 1: An implementation using mbed OS provided network stacks (PPP mode)**
+**Case 1: An implementation using Mbed OS provided network stacks (PPP mode)**
    * Pros
-		* A well-established network stack with full mbed OS support.
+		* A well-established network stack with full Mbed OS support.
 		* Simple operation and implementation because the inherent network stack provides all socket APIs.
 		* Needs less maintenance because the IP stack handles the bulk of the work in data mode.
 Command mode is turned off as soon as the device enters data mode.
    * Cons